-- Start with a current refraction performed at the time of the initial lens fitting: - Best Success Tip: Ensure the refraction is the most plus/least minus sphero-cylindrical distance power that provides optimal vision.
-DO NOT PUSH PLUS. - Best Success Tip: To double check that the patient is not overminused, which is somewhat common in presbyopes, isolate the 20/20 lens on a Snellen chart.
+• Start with a current refraction performed at the time of the initial lens fitting:

+\Best Success Tip: Ensure the refraction is the sphero-cylindrical distance power that provides optimal vision.
+DO NOT PUSH PLUS.

+\Best Success Tip: To double check that the patient is not over-minused, which is somewhat common in presbyopes, isolate the 20/40 line on a Snellen chart.
 Binocularly add +0.25 D over the distance refraction.
-This should not blur the 20/20 line noticeably.
-Add another +0.25 (a total of +0.50D over the distance refraction) and the 20/20 row should just begin to be not quite as clear.
-Add another +0.25D (a total of +0.75D over the distance refraction), and the 20/20 line should be noticeably blurry.
-Then use the Duochrome (Red-Green) and the final refraction should be one "click" (-0.25D) into the green. - Determine ocular dominance using your preferred method.
-The dominance determination will help with any small power adjustments that may be needed. - The initial diagnostic trial lens power is determined from the patient's spherical equivalent DISTANCE prescription corrected to the corneal plane (i.e., corrected for the vertex distance used for the refraction).
+This should not blur the 20/40 line noticeably.
+Add another +0.25 D (a total of +0.50 D over the distance refraction) and the 20/20 row should just begin to be not quite as clear.
+Add another +0.25 D (a total of +0.75 D over the distance refraction), and the 20/40 line should be noticeably blurry.
+Then use the Duochrome (Red-Green), binocularly in a darkened room, and reduce the plus until the green side letters are first seen as clearer.
+The final refraction should be one "click" (-0.25 D) into the green.

+- Determine ocular dominance using your preferred method.
+A sensory method is beneficial.
+The dominance determination will help with any small power adjustments that may be needed. - The initial diagnostic trial lens power is determined from the patient's "one click into green" spherical equivalent DISTANCE prescription corrected to the corneal plane (i.e., corrected for the vertex distance used for the refraction).
+Use of the NaturalVue QuickStart Calculator is helpful in determining the initial diagnostic lens power.
 It is important to get the distance vision clear with this lens design. - Make the initial base curve selection if more than one is available.
 In clinical tests, NaturalVue (etafilcon A) Multifocal Contact Lenses in the 8.3mm/14.5mm parameters have performed successfully on eyes with a range of keratometry readings.
 However, corneal curvature measurements should be performed to establish the patient's baseline ocular status.
 Trial lenses should be placed on each of the patient's eyes and evaluated after the patient has adjusted to the lenses. - Place the lens on the eye.
-Allow the lens to remain on the eye long enough to achieve a state of equilibrium.
+Allow the lens to remain on the eye long enough to achieve a state of equilibrium (generally 10 - 15 minutes).
 Small variations in the tonicity, pH or the lens solutions and individual tear composition may cause slight changes in fitting characteristics.